profstein/election-project-content/election-day.md

 CUNY Poll Worker Initiative.
 If you are a CUNY Student you can work as an inspector or interpreter on Election Day.
 You can earn $100 for working on election day and $100 for attending training and passing the exam.
 [Click here](http://www2.cuny.edu/employment/student-jobs/jobs/poll-worker-initiative/) for more information.

-New York City Campaign Finance Board Voter Registration Guide (only available after October 25, 2016). http://www.nyccfb.info/nyc-votes/voter-guide
+NYC Board of Elections Volunteer Opportunities: https://www.volunteermatch.org/search/org306545.jsp#opportunities_tab

 More Information

-NYC Board of Elections Voting Day Page: http://vote.nyc.ny.us/html/voters/day.shtml Voting Maching Information: https://www.elections.ny.gov/VotingMachines.html Military and Overseas Voters: https://www.elections.ny.gov/VotingMilitaryFed.html
+NYC Board of Elections Voting Day Page: http://vote.nyc.ny.us/html/voters/day.shtml New York City Campaign Finance Board Voter Registration Guide (only available after October 25, 2016). http://www.nyccfb.info/nyc-votes/voter-guide
+Voting Maching Information: https://www.elections.ny.gov/VotingMachines.html Military and Overseas Voters: https://www.elections.ny.gov/VotingMilitaryFed.html